telerik/blazor-docs/components/menu/overview.md

 }
 ````

+## Data Binding

+To show any items, the Blazor Menu requires a data source that you can provide through the `Data` property.
+The Menu allows you to display the items both as flat data and hierarchically.
+[Read more about the Blazor Menu data binding...]({%slug components/menu/data-binding/overview%})

 ## Navigate Views

 A menu is often used to list pages, views, or sections in an application so the user can navigate through them.
 To do that with a menu, you have two options: